geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Shall charm thine anxious fears to rest, and prove
 " That not to day's ethereal realms alone
-" The softer virtues of the soul are known :
+" The softer virtues of the soul are known:
 " Though here the sun refuse his beam, we claim
 " Alike a portion of that heavenly flame, s ( l